draios/onprem-install-docs/4.0.0/migration.md

       deploy.go:1587] mysql-to-postgres-migration-job failed

-1. It’s also safe to stop the Installer with `CTRL + c` instead of waiting for 10 hours: the migration will be retried on the next run, as it's an idempotent operation.
+1. Stop the Installer with `CTRL + C` instead of waiting for 10 hours.
+The migration will be retried on the next run because it is an idempotent operation.

-2. Read logs for the failed container:
+2. Read the logs for the failed container:

     `kubectl -n sysdigcloud logs -l "job-name=mysql-to-postgresql-migration"`